 - Activities with the potential for chemical exposure

-- Activities that pose physical hazards, and actions to control the hazard
+- Activities that pose physical hazards and actions to control the hazards

 - Ship access control and procedure

-- u Use and limitations of PPE
+- Use and limitations of PPE

 - Decontamination procedures

 - Emergency procedures

-- u Use and hazards of sampling equipment
+- Use and hazards of sampling equipment

 - Location of emergency equipment

 - Vessel safety practices

 - Emergency evacuation and emergency procedures

-11.2 Daily Safety Briefings
+11.2 DAILY SAFETY BRIEFINGS

 The FC/HSO or a designee and the boat captain will present safety briefings before the start of each day's activities.
 These safety briefings will outline the activities expected for the day, update work practices and hazards, address any specific concerns associated with the work location, and review emergency procedures and routes.
+Social distancing will be maintained during safety briefings, and COVID-19 safety requirements will be visibly posted at the work site (L&I 2020a; Inslee 2020).

 The FC/HSO or designee will document safety briefings in the logbook.